Please note: this research was conducted in December 2021 and was accurate at the time of writing.

 References

-3. Full data from our Saving for Children Survey: https://www.wealthify.com/blog/saving-for-children
+- Full data from our Saving for Children Survey: Saving for children

-Please remember the value of your investments can go down as well as up, and your child could get back less than what was invested for them.
+With investing, your capital is at risk, so the value of your investments can go down as well as up, which means you could get back less than you initially invested.